CNFUN ELECTIONS 2026: Steering Committee Member

 Matthew Hicks MD PhD

-Physician Representative (Prairie Provinces), Canadian Neonatal Follow-Up Network Steering Committee
+Physician Representative (Alberta), Canadian Neonatal Follow-Up Network Steering Committee

 Matt is a husband, father, Neonatologist, Developmental Pediatrician, and Perinatal Epidemiologist.
 He is an Associate Professor and the Divisional Director of Neonatal-Perinatal Care at the University of Alberta.
 He is the Variety, the Children’s Charity and the Stollery Children’s Hospital Foundation Pediatric Clinical Research Professor.
 His work in Neonatology, Neonatal Follow-up, and Developmental Pediatrics focuses on clinical practice in the NICU and follow-up environments and research on early identification and management of atypical development.
 He is actively involved in research in Neonatal Acute Clinical Care, Neonatal Follow-up, and Prenatal Exposures and Events and Health Outcomes.
 His research group is conducting several prospective cohort studies examining pre and post-natal birth and early developmental outcomes predictors.
 In addition, his work examines the association between reported and measured prenatal exposures, including alcohol and drugs during pregnancy and birth and developmental outcomes.